I Think My Bearded Dragon Is Sick, What Can I Do?

 The temperature of your vivarium is also very important for calcium absorption.
 If the temperature isn’t warm enough, Beardie will not be able to digest its food properly and if it can’t digest the food it definitely can’t absorb any calcium from it.

-How Can I Tell My Beardie Is Suffering From MBD?
+How Can I Tell My Bearded Dragon Is Suffering From MBD?

 This is a tough one because by the time symptoms start to show it’s already quite serious.
 However, some symptoms will show earlier than others, so all is not necessarily lost provided your Beardie gets some treatment as soon as possible.